 Under the supervision and with the participation of our management, including our Chief Executive Officer and Chief Financial Officer, we have conducted an evaluation of the effectiveness of our internal control over financial reporting based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
-Based on evaluation under these criteria, management determined that our internal control over financial reporting was effective as of July 30, 2022.
+Based on evaluation under these criteria, management determined that our internal control over financial reporting was effective as of July 29, 2023.

-Deloitte & Touche LLP, our independent registered public accounting firm, has audited the effectiveness of our internal control over financial reporting and, as part of the audit, has issued a report on the effectiveness of our internal control over financial reporting as of July 30, 2022, which is included in Part II, "Item 8.
-Financial Statements and Supplementary Data" of this Annual Report on Form 10-K.
+Deloitte & Touche LLP, our independent registered public accounting firm, has audited the effectiveness of our internal control over financial reporting and, as part of the audit, has issued a report on the effectiveness of our internal control over financial reporting as of July 29, 2023, which is included under "Item 8.
+Financial Statements and Supplementary Data" of this Annual Report.